 Usdaw (Union of Shop, Distributive and Allied Workers)

-- £10 minimum wage for all workers, ending rip-off youth rates and providing a living wage.
+- A minimum wage of at least £10 per hour for all workers, ending rip-off youth rates and providing a living wage.

 - Minimum contract of 16 hours per week, for everyone who wants it, that reflects normal hours worked and a ban on zero-hour contracts.